embench/embench-iot/doc/README.md

 - `--builddir`: The programs are build out of tree, this specifies the directory in which the programs were built.
-It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `bd`.
 - `--logdir`: A log file is created with detailed information about the benchmark run.
 This specifies the directory in which to place the log file.
-  It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+  It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
 - `--relative` or `--absolute`: If `--relative` is specified, present benchmark results relative to the baseline architecture.
-If `--absolute` is specified, present absoluted bencharmk results.
+If `--absolute` is specified, present absolute benchmark results.
 If neither is specified, present relative results, because this is the defined norm for Embench.
 - `--text`: A space separated list of sections containing code.
 Default value `.text`.